Abrosss/Workspace/README.md

 status: :wrench: _IN DEVELOPMENT_ (draft stage, _design and styling of elements are going to be changed._) <br />

-Hello!
-You are very welcome.
-This is a place for you if you are looking for practice!
-The bugtracker project covers all kinds of issues, from small to big, on a client and server side.
-It helps you learn and explore!
-Please join and start your open source journey right now! :mag:

 ## Idea
 The idea of the project is creating a _workspace_ environment for each task or issue in a project created by a user, that includes:
 - sticky notes for brainstorming,